ipb-halle/MetFrag/projects/metfragcl/index.md

 </div>
 <p><p>

 The parameter file tells MetFrag which information to include in the final scoring via the database, scoring term and associated weight.
-If in doubt, use the <a href="https://msbi.ipb-halle.de/MetFrag/">MetFrag Web</a> interface to generate parameter files by selecting all desired settings (it is also possible to adjust the weights) and pressing the "download parameters" button.
+If in doubt, use the <a href="https://msbi.ipb-halle.de/MetFrag/">MetFrag Web</a> interface to generate example parameter files by selecting all desired settings (it is also possible to adjust the weights) and pressing the "download parameters" button.
+For local databases, suitable additional scoring terms, if available, will appear automatically on the web interface in the "Candidate Filter & Score Settings" section (bottom right).

 <h4>Statistical Scoring</h4>